-The Contractor shall exercise every reasonable precaution and take all necessary measures throughout the life of the project to prevent erosion, siltation, and pollution in accordance with Section 107-12 of the Standard Specifications.
-Silt fence and erosion control measures shall be installed in accordance with Section 1605 of the Standard Specifications and in locations directed by the Engineer or his representative.
+The Contractor shall exercise every reasonable precaution and take all necessary measures throughout the life of the project to prevent erosion, siltation, and pollution in accordance with Section 107-12 of the Standard Specifications for Roads and Structures.
+Silt fence and erosion control measures shall be installed in accordance with Section 1605 of the Standard Specifications for Roads and Structures and in locations directed by the Engineer or his representative.